giselaortt/giselaortt.github.io/pages/books.md

 - <b>Neurofitness</b>, <i>Rahul Jandial</i>
 - <b>Focusing</b>, <i>Eugene T. Gendlin</i>
 > Very easy and fluid book.
 Interesting perspective on how much of Psycology tends to be a waste and how much of the ability for healing lies on the patient, not on the therapist.
 > It provides a nice alternative for psychological healing.
-However, the practice of the tecnique is much harder then reading the book itself, if you don't intend to invest a lot of time on this, skip this one.
+However, the practice of the tecnique is much harder then I thought snd more time consuming then reading the book itself, so unless you have some time and focus to invest in this, do not read.

 - <b>Weapons of Math Destruction</b>, <i>Cathy O'Neil</i>
 - <b>The Drunkard's Walk: How Randomness Rules Our Lives</b>, <i>Leonard Mlodinow</i>